marlon-br/StarGAN-Voice-Conversion-2/README.md

 This is a pytorch implementation of the paper: [StarGAN-VC2:Rethinking Conditional Methods for StarGAN-Based Voice Conversion](https://arxiv.org/pdf/1907.12279.pdf).

 **The converted voice examples are in *converted directory*.
-The sound quality will improve if more training epochs are done.
+The sound quality will improve if more training epochs (~200000) are done.

+** VCTK database has been used to train the model with 70 speakers.
+The convereted samples are a bit noisy because of VCTK data but it can be improved if othere clean databases are used.

 ## [Dependencies]
 - Python 3.5+